 • Each pupil’s education programme will be planned by the class teacher.
 It will be differentiated accordingly to suit the pupil’s individual needs.
 This may include additional support by the teacher or teaching assistant.

-• If a pupil has needs related to specific areas of their education, such as spelling, handwriting, numeracy & literacy skills etc. then the pupil will be placed in a small focus group.
+• If a pupil has needs related to specific areas of their education, such as spelling, handwriting, numeracy & literacy skills etc. then the pupil may be placed in a small focus group.
 This will usually be run by a teaching assistant and overseen by the class teacher.
-The length of time of the intervention will vary according to need but will generally be for a term.
+The length of time of the intervention will vary according to need but will generally be for half a term.
 The interventions will be regularly reviewed by all involved to ascertain the effectiveness of the provision and inform future planning.
-These interventions will be recorded on a provision map (this is a record of the interventions, timings, cost and impact of the intervention).
 You will be informed of any interventions your child is involved with during parent teacher interview evenings, if not before this.
 If you have any queries related to the interventions please do not hesitate to contact the class teacher or SENCo.

 • Pupil Progress meetings are held each term.
-This is a meeting where the class teacher meets with the Senior Leadership Team to discuss the progress of the pupils in their literacy and numeracy groups.
+This is a meeting where the class teacher meets with the Senior Leadership Team to discuss the progress of the pupils.
 This shared discussion may highlight any potential problems in order for further support to be planned.

 • In deciding whether to make special educational provision, the teacher and SENCo will gather together enough information to develop a good understanding of the pupil’s areas of strength and difficulty, the parents’ concerns, the agreed outcomes sought for the child and the next steps.